Many articles have been written about Calypso Cruises during the last 38 years that Calypso Cruises has been in business. Here are a few:

 Perfection in Paradise

-David and Cecelia have spent their many years in this business polishing the tours like jewels.
-Greatness, as they say, is in the details, and the Calypso Cruises are a multi-faceted gems, from continental breakfast on the air-conditioned motor-coach to a sunset toast on the deck "Calypso has a tradition of quality and we've been holding up that tradition for nearly 38 years," said David Reid.
+David and Cecelia have spent their almost 40 years in this business polishing the tours like jewels.
+Greatness, as they say, is in the details, and the Calypso Cruise is a multi-faceted gem, from a hot Typical Costa Rican breakfast served in their restaurant, El Shrimp Shack, a glide across the Gulf of Nicoya onboard the beautiful yacht Manta Raya with Tortuga Island as Calypso's port-of-call where a sumptuous BBQ lunch is served in their private dining area, to a sunset toast on the deck of their catamaran on the return to port.
+"Calypso Cruises has a tradition of quality and we've been holding up that tradition for nearly 40 years," said David Reid.
 "I think we've been getting better and better."

 "DON'T BE AFRAID OF THE RAIN!"